camy2015/league-justice/README.md

 This is repository of the League of Justice

-## Notes
+## Changes in local repository

-This is the text for a example in GIT with stash.
+This is a change in the local repository

-## Updated from GitHub

-This is a message edited from GitHub